The most common newborn sleep questions

 How much will my newborn sleep?

-The average newborn baby sleeps for roughly 16 hours each day, some need more than this and others less.
+The average newborn sleeps for roughly 16 hours each day, some need more than this and others less.
 Your baby’s sleep pattern may also change from day to day, however in the first few weeks they won’t sleep more than 2-4 hours at any one period.
 You will find your baby sleeps for a large part of the day, waking mainly for feeds and then drifting back off to sleep not long after.
 This pattern will gradually start to change over the coming months with more awake periods emerging.

 How do I recognise my baby is tired?